 This is a particular problem for start-ups with little or no revenue.
 The FCA wants to encourage new entrants into the ethical/alternative lending segment, and it is just these people that most need good information to assess credit applications that can least afford to pay for access to all three CRAs.

 And some bad credit lenders make an apparently perverse decision about which CRA to use.
-One lender with a 60% APR only uses Experian, when almost all payday lenders report to TransUnion.
-This “hear no evil, see no evil” approach to credit record checking may well be profitable for the lender, who not only keeps its CRA costs down, but has a fig leaf of respectability for what are essentially inadequate affordability checks.
+A bad credit lender can decide to only use Experian, when almost all payday lenders report to TransUnion.
+This “hear no evil, see no evil” approach to credit record checking may well be profitable for the lender, who keeps its CRA costs down and has a fig leaf of respectability for what are essentially inadequate affordability checks.

 Problems caused by inaccurate data